Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 Step 3: Check you merit formula

 Your merit formula defines the weightage of your percentages.
-You have to look for the official and latest merit formula from the official university website or admission portal.
+Look for the official and latest merit formula from the official university website or admission portal.

 In our case the weightage for NUST based on NET is: